AlexTerry1024/AlexTerry1024/README.md

 <br />
 <br />

-Full Stack Engineer with more than 10 years of web development experience in building high-performance presentations, reusable components, and performance optimization with React, Vue, and Back End architecture interactions.
-Specialized in building beautiful, impactful, and purposeful user experience without sacrificing quality and performance using React, and Vue.
-Mainly focus on Front End Development but also available for Back End Development with Node and Django.
-Proficient in Git and familiar with Project Management via JIRA, Trello and communication platforms like Slack.
+Full Stack Engineer with more than 10 years of web development experience in building high-performance presentations, reusable components, and performance optimization with React, Angular.js, Vue, and Back End architecture interactions.
+Specialized in building beautiful, impactful, and purposeful user experience without sacrificing quality and performance using React, Angular.js and Vue.
+Mainly focus on Front End Development but also available for Back End Development with Node, Django and ASP.NET.
+Proficient in Git and familiar with Project Management via JIRA, Trello and communication platforms like Slack, Skype, Whatsapp, Telegram...

 Below I give some tags for the search engine and for those who prefer doing quick scanning.
 - Java/Kotlin, Objective-C/Swift, React Native, Ionic, Flutter